-Gina’s most recent experience includes working at the Children’s Cardiomyopathy Foundation as the Manager of Patient Outreach & Support, overseeing all services for children diagnosed with cardiomyopathy and their families; as well as outreach and relationship building among the medical community.
+Gina’s most recent experience includes working at the Children’s Cardiomyopathy Foundation as the Director of Family Outreach & Support, overseeing all services for children diagnosed with cardiomyopathy and their families; as well as outreach and relationship building among the medical community.
 She has spent her career in the non-profit field and has extensive experience working with youth and families, providing counseling and support, developing programs and educational resources, training, managing volunteer programs, creating awareness initiatives and building collaborative partnerships.
-She is honored to join the CFC International team and looks forward to advancing its mission and continuing the vital work or the organization.
+She is honored to join the CFC International team and looks forward to advancing its mission and continuing the vital work of the organization.

 Gina lives in the Albany, New York area with her husband and two young children.

 Jenny holds a Masters of Public Health from New York Medical College in Environmental Science.
 She works in the Department of Global Environmental Affairs and Safety at The Estee Lauder Companies, one of the world’s leading manufacturers and marketers of prestige beauty products with a family of more than 30 brands.
 As the Executive Director of Global Retail EHS, Jenny is responsible for administration and oversight of all environmental, health and safety programs including compliance, wellness, and corporate responsibility in the retail sector.

 Jenny lives in Long Island, NY with her husband Darin and daughter Nola Rose who was born with CFC syndrome.